GoDaddy boots neo-Nazi site after a derogatory story on the Charlottesville victim

 Founder praises Trump response

-Andrew Anglin, the creator of the site who now lives in Lagos, Nigeria, praised President Donald Trump for not specifically blaming neo-Nazis and white supremacists following the Charlottesville rally, saying "he loves us."
+Andrew Anglin, the creator of the site, praised President Donald Trump for not specifically blaming neo-Nazis and white supremacists following the Charlottesville rally, saying "he loves us."

 Trump said on Saturday "we condemn in the strongest possible terms this egregious display of hatred, bigotry and violence, on many sides.
 On many sides.
 It's been going on for a long time in our country.
 Not Donald Trump, not Barack Obama.
 This has been going on for a long, long time."